Frequently asked questions (FAQ)

 Retulp's products cannot go in the microwave or freezer, but they can go in the refrigerator.

-The bottles/bidons can be filled with: (cold) drinks like fruit juices, thick juice, milk, yogurt drink, ice cubes (then it stays nice and cool) or pieces of fruit (like a slice of lime).
-We do not recommend putting carbonated drinks in your bottle because a lot of shaking or movement can increase the pressure.
-In addition, with water bottles, the inside can become discolored from drinks other than water.
+The bottles/bidons can be filled with: (cold) drinks such as fruit juices, thick juice, milk, yogurt drink, ice cubes (then it stays nice and cool) or pieces of fruit (such as a slice of lime).
+With dairy products, however, it is important to clean the bottle well afterwards, especially the cap.
+We do not recommend putting carbonated beverages in your bottle because a lot of shaking or movement can increase the pressure.
+In addition, with the water bottles, the inside can become discolored from drinks other than water.

 The following drinks/liquids cannotin the stainless steel drinking bottles: hot drinks (the bottle will become hot on the outside), alcoholic or fermented drinks (pressure can build up in the bottle), undrinkable or flammable liquids.